1981 World Series: Broadcasting

-ABC Sports covered this World Series on television in the United States, its third under the then-present contract of alternating Series coverage with NBC Sports.
+ABC covered this World Series on television in the United States, its third under the then-present contract of alternating World Series coverage with NBC.
 Keith Jackson and Al Michaels shared play-by-play duties, with Michaels replacing Jackson when the latter deferred to his primary role as ABC's lead college football announcer.
-Color commentary was handled by Howard Cosell and Baltimore Orioles pitcher Jim Palmer; Palmer would later join ABC's baseball broadcast team after retiring as a player.
-ABC's coverage was also simulcast over the Yankees' and Dodgers' local television outlets, respectively WPIX in New York City and KTTV in Los Angeles.
+Color commentary was handled by Howard Cosell and Baltimore Orioles pitcher Jim Palmer; Palmer would later join ABC's baseball broadcast team after retiring as a player in 1984.
+ABC's coverage was simulcast over the Yankees' and Dodgers' local television outlets, respectively WPIX in New York City and KTTV in Los Angeles.

 This World Series was the last to be called by Jackson in the broadcast booth.
-Michaels became ABC's lead baseball play-by-play announcer (and exclusive World Series announcer) by the time the network next aired the World Series in 1983.
+Michaels became ABC's lead baseball play-by-play announcer (and their exclusive World Series announcer) by the time ABC next aired the World Series in 1983.

-On radio, CBS Radio carried the games with Vin Scully handling play-by-play and Detroit Tigers manager Sparky Anderson providing analysis, working together for the third consecutive year.
-Scully was the Dodgers' primary local announcer during the regular season.
+On radio, CBS Radio carried the games with Vin Scully handling play-by-play and Detroit Tigers manager Sparky Anderson providing analysis, both working together for the third consecutive year.
+Scully was the Dodgers' primary radio and television announcer during the regular season.
 When the Dodgers next appeared in the World Series in 1988, Scully called the series nationally on television for NBC.

 In popular culture

 After the series, Johnstone, Yeager, Reuss, and Rick Monday of the Dodgers recorded a cover version of Queen's "We Are the Champions" under the name "Big Blue Wrecking Crew".
-The quartet performed the song on an episode of Solid Gold, the syndicated TV-show.
+The quartet performed the song on an episode of the syndicated musical TV show Solid Gold.